 Conway is a medium-sized city located in the state of South Carolina.
-With a population of 21,053 people and 16 constituent neighborhoods, Conway is the 25th largest community in South Carolina.
+With a population of 25,956 people and 16 constituent neighborhoods, Conway is the 25th largest community in South Carolina.

-The education level of Conway citizens is a little higher than the average for US cities and towns: 23.74% of adults in Conway have at least a bachelor's degree.
+The education level of Conway citizens is a little higher than the average for US cities and towns: 21.55% of adults in Conway have at least a bachelor's degree.

 Conway is an extremely ethnically-diverse city.
 The people who call Conway home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Conway residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Conway include English, German, Italian, and Polish.
+Important ancestries of people in Conway include Irish, English, German, Italian, and French.

 The most common language spoken in Conway is English.
 Other important languages spoken here include Italian and Spanish.